glnmario/glnmario.github.io/index.md

 Currently I study Artificial Intelligence at the University of Amsterdam.

 ## Research interests
-I am in love with linguistic interaction.
-I try to analyse, model, and understand language with computational methods.
-My main research goal is proposing models of semantic reasoning and pragmatic inference that benefit from the lessons learned from symbolic and sub-symbolic processing.
-These models can be evaluated in tasks such as dialogue modelling, semantic and pragmatic parsing, probabilistic language modelling, and representation learning.
-In future, I would also like to explore the areas of cognitive linguistics and sociolinguistics.
+I am in love with language interaction and I try to analyse, model, and understand language with computational methods.
+My main research goal is proposing and evaluating models of semantic reasoning and pragmatic inference that can be applied to tasks such as dialogue modelling, probabilistic language modelling, and representation learning.
+I am also interested in sociolinguistic studies of variation and change that investigate the dynamics of public discourse with computational techniques.

 ## My work
 - Semi-supervised emotion lexicon expansion with label propagation. _To appear in the CLIN Journal_